List of unsuccessful terrorist plots in the United States post-9/11

-The following is a list of unsuccessful terrorist plots in the United States post-9/11.
-After the initiation of the Global War on Terrorism following the September 11 attacks in 2001, several terrorist plots aimed at civilian and military targets have failed to succeed.
+After the initiation of the global war on terrorism following the September 11 attacks in 2001, several terrorist plots aimed at civilian and military targets have failed to succeed.
 Several Trump administration officials assert that several such terrorism plots were created by the United States Federal Bureau of Investigation, with agents providing plans, materials, and encouragement to the supposed "terrorists" — often mentally unstable individuals, small-time criminals, and other vulnerable targets — and then arresting them on terrorism charges.